raycast/extensions/extensions/jira-search-self-hosted/README.md

 - **Jira Domain:** The domain of your Jira instance like `mycompany.atlassian.net` or with a base URL like `mycompany.atlassian.net/baseUrl/jira`.
 - **Personal Access Token:** A personal access token created as described in [Using Personal Access Tokens](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html).

+### Unsafe HTTPS

+If you JIRA instance uses a self-signed certificate, you can enable Unsafe HTTPS in the extension settings to stop network errors from occurring.